Understanding online payroll for small business

 - Find out if it is easy to use

-Choose a payroll package or payroll accounting software add-on that your accountant or financial adviser can also use.
+Choose a payroll package or payroll accounting software add-on that your accountant or financial advisor can also use.
 Keep it simple to avoid swapping files in different formats.

 - Go online and use the cloud